-The Youth Representative to the United Nations program, which has just completed its 20th year, is the only role of its kind in Australia.
+The Youth Representative to the United Nations program, first established in 1999, is the only role of its kind in Australia.
 Appointed annually by UN Youth Australia and the Department of Foreign Affairs and Trade, the Youth Representative holds an extensive, nationwide consultation to engage with and discover the issues most important to young Australians.

 Known as the Listening Tour, this consultation process sees the Youth Representative meet not only with young people, but also with prominent members of the Australian community.
 This includes MPs, NGO leaders and those involved in the youth and education sectors.